How hard can writing be? You just have to type what you’re thinking, right?

-Don’t take yourself too seriously — Relax, it’s just a blog!
+Relax, it’s just a blog!
 Some readers will disagree with you, some will troll you, some will ignore your efforts to have the best blog ever… who cares?
 Don’t take yourself too seriously and accept that you are one blogger out of millions.
 Have fun and please, don’t start dragging readers into your blogging drama.

 There are tons of free online tools to improve your writing.
 For instance, non-native English speakers will find WordReference very useful (and if you have a question, their forum is awesome!).
 I also use Synonyms, Visuwords (an online visual dictionary) and Wikipedia (for place names, historical events etc.).

 Ideally, everyone needs another set of eyes to catch grammatical and spelling mistakes.
 Most of us don’t have a luxury of a dedicated proofreader at home, but you can always set your text aside for a while and proof it again with fresh eyes.
 You’d be surprised to see the number of typos and mistakes you will catch!

-Limit the length of your articles — I personally believe that articles under 200 words will be better on platforms such as Twitter or Facebook, and article over 1,000 are just too long to keep readers’ attention (to give you an idea, most press releases are around 500 words).
+I tend to think articles under 200 words fit best platforms such as Twitter or Facebook, and articles over 1,000 are just too long to keep readers’ attention (to give you an idea, most press releases are around 500 words).
 I’m the type of person who likes to write a lot but I learn to check the word count and to do some serious editing if I was close to my self-imposed 600-700 words limit.

 1+1 = 2 (or so I’ve been told).
 But writing isn’t an exact science.
 Two persons can relate the same event very differently.
 Yes, grammar matters but there is no perfect way to write.
 Develop your voice and be proud of your achievements!